luciorp/multi-lora/README.md

 Software:
 - ESP-IDF that essentially contains API (software libraries and source code) for ESP32 and scripts to operate the Toolchain

-### The minimum hardware requirement and software to run this experiment in simulation mode is shown in the image below.
+### The minimum hardware requirement and software to run this experiment in simulation mode is shown below.
 Hardware:
 - Computer with 32GB RAM running Debian Linux